jadroman/garage/README.md

 What is this?
 -------------

-Very simple mechanic workshop Angular web application I created for the purpose of exercise.
+Very simple Mechanic Workshop Angular web application I created for the purpose of exercise.
 This Angular app fetches data from .NET Web API, but this API serves only as a backend mock, there is no DB (just in memory data), no authorization/authentication....